mortezakowkabi/jcb-persian-documentation/046-General-overview-of-how-community-snippets-work.md

 When you create a new snippet, JCB automatically fills in your contributor details (set in **Global Options → Company Tab**).

-You can’t edit contributor details of existing snippets — those are fixed to maintain credit integrity.
+You can't edit contributor details of existing snippets — those are fixed to maintain credit integrity.

 > **Tip:** If contributor names are missing, update your contributor database under *Snippets → Contributor Area*.